The Reed Procedure ® : A Permanent Surgical Migraine Treatment

 What is Occipital Nerve Stimulation and Peripheral Nerve Stimulation?

-Often referred to as a "pacemaker for pain", this minimally invasive procedure implants nerve stimulator leads under the skin and adjacent to the areas of pain, delivering mild electrical pulses to the nerves.
-The electrical pulses replace the feeling of pain with a tingling or massaging sensation, reducing or eliminating the need for pain medication in patients who are candidates for this treatment.
+Often referred to as a “pacemaker for pain”, this minimally invasive procedure implants nerve stimulator leads under the skin and adjacent to the areas of pain, delivering mild electrical pulses to the nerves.
+The electrical pulses replace the feeling of pain with a tingling or massaging sensation, reducing or eliminating the need for pain medication in patients who are candidates for this type of migraine treatment.

 Although The Reed Procedure® is not currently FDA approved, spinal cord stimulation (SCS) uses the exact same technology and was approved by the FDA in 1989 and is now a standard treatment option for patients with chronic pain in their back and/or limbs who have not found pain relief from other treatments.
 Additionally, neurostimulation for head pain was granted CE Mark approval for use in Europe in September of 2011.